bashirafarhin/keeper/README.md

 #### **Logout User**

 **GET /logout**
-Requires token in the header for authorization
+- Requires token in the header for authorization
-Logs the user out.

 **Response:**